DRHP Explained: The Ultimate Guide to Reading a Draft Red Herring Prospectus

 3. Risk Factors (The Reality Check)

-For example, watch out for statements like: "Over 75% of our revenue comes from our top 3 clients" or "We are currently involved in 5 pending tax litigations that could materially impact our cash flow."
-Ignoring this section entirely is one of the most Common IPO Mistakes retail investors make.
+Mandated by SEBI, companies must declare all internal and external threats to their business right at the beginning of the DRHP.
+While some risks are generic macroeconomic statements, you must hunt for company-specific risks.
+Watch out for statements like: "Over 75% of our revenue comes from our top 3 clients" or "We are currently involved in pending tax litigations that could materially impact our cash flow."

 4. Business Overview & Industry Outlook

 You should never invest in a business model you do not understand.
-The DRHP clearly explains how the company actually makes money, what its products/services are, and who its main competitors are.
-Furthermore, the "Industry Overview" section gives you the macroeconomic context.
-A fundamentally average business operating in a booming sector might still deliver solid listing gains on the NSE IPO platform, whereas a great business in a dying industry will struggle to create wealth.
+The DRHP clearly explains how the company actually makes money, what its products are, and who its main competitors are.
+The "Industry Overview" section provides third-party research data on the macroeconomic environment.
+Ensure the Total Addressable Market (TAM) is expanding.

 5. Promoters, Management, and Related Party Transactions

-Who is running the show?
-Look at the promoters' track record, their educational background, and their pre-issue shareholding.
-High promoter holding post-IPO indicates they have "skin in the game."
-Additionally, always review the "Related Party Transactions" section to ensure the promoters aren't quietly siphoning money out of the company to their own private entities through overpriced rent or consultancy fees.
+Analyze the track record of the founders and the board of directors.
+A competent management team with "skin in the game" (retaining a high percentage of shares post-listing) is a strong indicator of long-term wealth creation.
+Always review the "Related Party Transactions" section to ensure the promoters aren't quietly siphoning money out of the company to their own private entities through overpriced rent or consultancy fees.

 Real-World Example: Applying the Framework